sandroqz/bash/README.md

-== Bash
+My bash scripts!

-These are my bash scripts for daily usage.
+These are my bash scripts based on https://github.com/fnando/bash and https://github.com/adamv/dotfiles

-Just clone this repository to `~/.bash` and add the following line to your `~/.bash_profile` or equivalent file:
+Clone this repository to `~/.bash` and add the following line to your `~/.bash_profile`.

   source ~/.bash/init.sh